ocupop/4p-website/src/_posts/2017-10-01-5-reasons-to-have-a-kellybronze-thanksgiving.md

 ---
 layout: post
-title: 5 Reasons to Have A KellyBronze Thanksgiving
+title: 5 Reasons to Cook a KellyBronze Turkey for Thanksgiving
 date: 2017-10-01 00:00:00
-author:
+author: 4P Foods
-excerpt:
+excerpt: >-
+  A delicious KellyBronze turkey cooks in half the time of an average turkey and is twice as tasty.
 featured_image: /img/uploads/posts/KellyBronzeCover.jpg
 buttons:
 assets: